-Making easy homemade dog treats this holiday season is a great way to get the whole family involved in holiday baking.
+Making these easy homemade dog treats this holiday season is a great way to get the whole family involved in holiday baking.

 Sunflower butter is OK for dogs to have – and my dog Nellie is CRAZY about it.
 (The only nut butter dogs should stay away from is any with macadamia nuts.)
 However, check the label of the sunflower butter brand you buy to make sure everything else in it is OK for your dog.

-I also wanted to keep this healthy homemade dog treat recipe dairy free, so I used coconut milk instead of cow’s milk.
+I also wanted to keep this healthy dog treat recipe dairy free, so I used coconut milk instead of cow’s milk.
 Use full fat (not lite) if you’re using canned coconut milk.
 Make sure the coconut milk is unsweetened, if you buy it by the carton.